mprestin77/oci-container-instances/README.md

 360p  1Mbit/s

-It creates a new folder in the output object storage bucket with the name of the input file, and uploads the playlist files for each stream (resolution and bitrate) to this folder.
+It creates a new folder in the output object storage bucket with the name of the input file, and uploads the playlist files for each stream (resolution & bitrate) to this folder.
 Here is an example:

 ![image](https://github.com/mprestin77/oci-container-instances/assets/54962742/bde73d2b-dc64-45cb-942a-07007966cd3a)